 About Me

-In 1980, I left the tiny town of Reeves, Louisiana to attend a small Bible college in the massive city of Birmingham, Alabama.
-It was there I met a basketball playing senior, working nightshift security, from Peoria, Illinois, and who was very popular with the girls.
-I decided to enter the competition and found myself smitten.
-We married the following summer leaving Bible college behind.
-Thirty-two years later, after having raised 3 children and working alongside my husband as he pastored several churches, I returned to Bible college – a small, but thriving multi-ethnic school in Fayetteville, North Carolina.
-I had some impressive teachers, with the most respected being my husband who taught several of my classes as I FINALLY completed an associate degree in Bible.
+In 1980, I left the “one flashing light” town, in the southwest corner of Louisiana, to attend a small Bible college.
+This college was located in the metropolitan city of Birmingham, Alabama on a hill.
+Unfortunately, HIGH HEELS on that steep, paved terrain often collided as I scurried to class.
+More than anything, I wanted a husband who knew and loved God.
+It was not long before I became fascinated with a basketball playing senior, working nightshift security, from Peoria, Illinois, and who was very popular with the girls.
+Deciding to enter the competition, I became enamored.
+We were married the following summer leaving Bible college behind.
+Thirty-two years later, having raised 3 children and working alongside my husband as he pastored several churches, I returned to Bible college – a small, but thriving multi-ethnic school in Fayetteville, North Carolina.
+There were many impressive teachers, but the most respected was my husband who taught several of my classes as I FINALLY completed an associate degree in Bible.

 While working on my associates, I was privileged to help in the College library.
-During that time, I found myself writing the chronicles of the librarian.
-I knew one day I wanted to write but never felt like it was the right time.
+It was during that time, I wrote the Chronicles of the Librarian.
+The desire to write had always been there, but I never felt like it was the right time.

-After graduating in 2014 with my associate degree, we were thrilled to learn that our oldest daughter was pregnant.
+After graduation in 2014, we were thrilled to learn that our oldest daughter was pregnant.
 Having been married since 2009, but unable to have a baby, she put us on cloud nine with the news: OUR FIRST GRANDCHILD was on the way!
-However, at approximately 7 ½ weeks into the pregnancy, our daughter was told there was no longer a heartbeat.
-On Halloween of that year, her baby left her body.
+However, shortly into the pregnancy, the baby’s heartbeat was no more heard.
+On Halloween of that year, our first grandchild left her body.
 We mourned suffering a great loss!

-In the beginning of 2015, I visited several times with one of my impressive professors under whom I was so privileged to sit.
+In the beginning of 2015, I visited several times with one of my impressive professors.
 His cancer journey was coming to an end.
 At the time I was also experiencing what I believed to be a pinched nerve.
-But because of the amount of pain, I missed his celebration of life service.
-After several steroid packs and no improvement, I decided to look for a doctor who could help.
-However, on April 2, 2015, a blow that halted everything!
-My brother called to tell me my dad unexpectantly died from an apparent heart attack!
+The immense pain caused me to miss his celebration of life service.
+After several steroid packs and no improvement, I looked for a doctor who might help.
+But, on April 2, 2015, I received a shocking telephone call from my brother.
+My dad was gone; an unexpected massive heart attack was the conclusion!
 We left for Louisiana, and after my dad’s funeral, an MRI revealed my pain and severe limp in my left leg was from a herniated disc.

 Recovery for the herniated disc would come through physical therapy.
 However, recovery from other losses: our first grandbaby, a wonderful professor, and my 74-year-old dad would come as I began the adventure of writing on The Scarlett Road: @thescarlettroad.com

 Born a blue-eyed blond and named Scarlett Christine, I went by my middle name, for years.
-When my husband graduated with his doctorate in 2017, he requested I go by my first name.
-It seemed like a great idea especially a way I could honor the memory of my dad.
-Nevertheless, explanations have been needed quite often to clear up the misunderstanding that my husband is still married to me! 😉
+But when my husband graduated with his Doctor of Education degree in 2017, he requested I go by my first name.
+It seemed like a great idea, especially a way to honor the memory of my dad (since he was the one who named me Scarlett 😉).
+Even so, explanations have been needed, quite often, to clear up the confusion that I am still “Chris”! 😉

 “Your hands made me and fashioned me; Give me understanding so that I may learn Your commandments.”